opea-project/GenAIExamples/AgentQnA/README.md

 5. Launch agent services</br>
    We provide two options for `llm_engine` of the agents: 1. open-source LLMs, 2.
 OpenAI models via API calls.

+   Deploy it on Gaudi or Xeon respectively

+   ::::{tab-set}
+   :::{tab-item} Gaudi
+   :sync: Gaudi

    To use open-source LLMs on Gaudi2, run commands below.

    ```